jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 5 Definitions
 For the purpose of a person's means assessment as to income under section 147,—
-  - **income** means the following, and in every case is the income after deduction of income taxbut does not include the following
+  - **income** means the following, and in every case is the income after deduction of income tax:but does not include the following:
     (a) the income of the person or his or her spouse or partner that is within the meaning given in section 3(1):
     (b) any benefit received by the person:
     (c) 50% of any amount received by the person or by his or her spouse or partner by way of a pension that—